lsst/rubin_sim/README.md

 Prerequisites:  A working [conda installation ](https://www.anaconda.com/products/individual)

 Optional: Set data directory.
-By default, rubin_sim will look to and download extra data files to `$HOME/rubin_sim_data`.
-If you would like the data to go somewhere else, you can set the `RUBIN_SIM_DATA_DIR` environement variable, for example in bash with `export RUBIN_SIM_DATA_DIR="/my/preferred/data/path"` (note, always make sure this is set before trying to run `rubin_sim` packages, so put in your .bashrc or whatnot).
-Another possibility is to set the location via sim-link, `ln -s /my/preferred/data/path ~/rubin_sim_data`.
+By default, `rubin_sim` will download needed data files to `$HOME/rubin_sim_data`.
+If you would like the data to go somewhere else, you can set the `RUBIN_SIM_DATA_DIR` environement variable.
+In bash  `export RUBIN_SIM_DATA_DIR="/my/preferred/data/path"` (note, always make sure this is set before trying to run `rubin_sim` packages, so put in your .bashrc or whatnot).
+Another possibility is to set the location via sym-link, `ln -s /my/preferred/data/path ~/rubin_sim_data`.

 Set up a conda envoronment and install rubin_sim from source in development mode: